anniehedgpeth/workflow/cookbook-changes.md

 ## Update version in metatdata.rb

 ## Commit and Push to Github
+Here's a good link for [branching and committing](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).

 # Now put this version into production
  - go to Chef workflow #2 on "Install and upload policy to Chef server" to deploy